 Customer touchpoints are the places where customers interact with your brand, including your website, online ads, ratings, reviews, and your customer service department, among other points of contact with your brand.
-These interactions often change the way customers perceive a brand, product, business, or service.
+These interactions often change how customers perceive a brand, product, business, or service.

-It doesn’t always mean a physical interaction, either, such as when consumers discover online reviews of your brand or product.
-As Jonah Sachs, entrepreneur and designer put it, “your brand is a story unfolding across all customer touchpoints.”
+It only sometimes means physical interaction, such as when consumers discover online reviews of your brand or product.
+Your brand is a story unfolding across all customer touchpoints.

-To leverage points of contact with your audience, you must first know more about them, including what the interactions are and where they take place.
-Armed with this information, you can measure results and make improvements in order to facilitate a better customer experience across every touchpoint.
-Keep in mind that some touchpoints are out of a company’s direct control, especially as consumers write online reviews and reach out to companies on public social media platforms.
+To leverage points of contact with your audience, you must first know more about them, including the interactions and where they occur.
+Armed with this information, you can measure results and make improvements to facilitate a better customer experience across every touchpoint.
+Remember that some touchpoints are out of a company’s control, mainly as consumers write online reviews and reach out to companies on public social media platforms.
 Identifying these pivotal moments is the first step in developing customer journey maps and boosting customer satisfaction at every stage of the buyer’s journey.
 Here’s how:

 1. Put Yourself in the Customer’s Shoes

-To identify customer touchpoints, you must put yourself in the customer’s shoes.
-Just as you create personas, you must get inside your customers’ heads.
-Survey Monkey recommends asking yourself a few questions centering on where you go and how you get there when you…
+You must put yourself in the customer’s shoes to identify customer touchpoints.
+As you create personas, you must get inside your customers’ heads.
+Survey Monkey recommends asking yourself a few questions about where you go and how you get there when you…

 … have a problem that needs to be solved?